opensimply/Simply-Memory-Manager/readme.md

 ## SimplyMM and memory leaks tracing

-Disable SimplyMM when using heap trace menager HeapTrc like
+Exclude SimplyMM from "uses" statement when heap trace manager "HeapTrc" is active.

     uses
      // SimplyMM,
        ....

 ## Links